11 de enero de 2022

-By letter of September 20, 2021, a senior attorney advisor in the National Credit Union Administration's (NCUA) Office of General Counsel responded to your request and advised that your request was granted in part.
-80 pages of publicly releasable responsive records were sent to you.
-We redacted the remaining records as exempt from release under the FOIA exemptions at 5 U.S.C. §552(b)(4), (6) and (8).
+By letter of September 13, 2021, a senior attorney advisor in the National Credit Union Administration's (NCUA) Office of General Counsel responded to your request and advised that your request was granted in part.
+31 pages of publicly releasable responsive records were sent to you.
+We redacted the remaining records as exempt from release under the FOIA exemptions at 5 U.S.C. § 552(b)(4), (5), (6) and (8).
 The senior attorney advisor's response explained that subsection (b)(4) (Exemption 4) protects from disclosure trade secrets and commercial or financial information obtained from a person, which is considered privileged or confidential.
+Subsection (b)(5) (Exemption 5) protects from disclosure inter-agency or intra-agency memorandums or letters (including communications also related to or involving deliberative process and attorney work-product) which would not be available by law to a party other than an agency in litigation with the agency.
 Subsection (b)(6) (Exemption 6) protects information about individuals when its disclosure would constitute a clearly unwarranted invasion of personal privacy.
 Subsection (b)(8) (Exemption 8) protects matters that are contained in or related to examination, operating, or condition reports prepared by, on behalf of, or for the use of an agency responsible for the regulation or supervision of financial institutions.

-In addition, Exemption 8 is not waived (as discussed above) and also remains available.
-Exemption 8 provides for protection against release of information contained in "or related to" examination, operating or condition reports prepared by, on behalf of, or for the use of an agency responsible for the regulation or supervision of financial institutions.15 Courts have interpreted Exemption 8 broadly and have declined to restrict its all-inclusive scope.16 Information relative to a credit union's potential merger meets this broad standard insofar as it relates to its operation and condition.
-Moreover, the fact that the requested information is in possession of the NCUA due to its regulatory and supervisory relationship with the credit union lends further support to an implied assurance of confidentiality for purposes of Exemption 4, as described above.
+Exemption 8 provides for protection against release of information contained in “or related to” examination, operating or condition reports prepared by, on behalf of, or for the use of an agency responsible for the regulation or supervision of financial institutions.12 Courts have interpreted Exemption 8 broadly and have declined to restrict its all-inclusive scope.13 The information you requested also meets this broad standard.

 For these reasons, your FOIA appeal is denied.
 Pursuant to 5 U.S.C. §552(a)(4)(B) of the FOIA, you may seek judicial review of this determination by filing suit against the NCUA.
 Such a suit may be filed in the United States District Court where you reside, where your principal place of business is located, the District of Columbia, or where the documents are located (the Eastern District of Virginia).